Homeopathy is a system of medicine that heals by “energy” rather than chemicals.

 1. Because the bottle does not contain a preservative to stop the growth of mould and bacteria, store your remedy in the refrigerator and replace it at monthly intervals.
 If you would like to use your liquid remedies for much longer, brandy can be added – its alcohol content will act as a preservative.
 Just add 1/3 of brandy to 2/3 of water.
 Your liquid remedies are now safe to be stored at room temperature for twelve months or more.

-2. Homeopathic pills (pillules, gobules, pellets) are made from sucrose or lactose and will dissolve fully in the water.
+2. Homeopathic pills (pillules, gobules, pellets) are made from sucrose or lactose and will dissolve fully in the water (Note: Those supplied by Homeopathy Plus are prepared on sucrose).
 If you have purchased homeopathic tablets instead of pills, binding and bulking material mixed with the sucrose or lactose will not dissolve but settle as a powder at the bottom of the cup or bottle.
 This is perfectly safe – just ignore it and use the liquid.